luis198327/Personal-Trainer/README.md

 + [Google Maps](https://www.google.com/maps/) - used to embed a location map into the website.
 The code is reference below and in the relevant html page.
 + [TinyPNG](https://tinypng.com/) - used to compress my images so that they reduce file size and load faster within the site.
 + [Clideo](https://clideo.com/editor/compress-video) - used to compress my video by 60% so it reduces file size and load faster within the site.
++ [W3C HTML Validation Service](https://validator.w3.org/#validate_by_input) - used to check the markup validity of Web documents in HTML.
++ [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) - used to check the validity of my CSS in the project.
++ [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used to test site and run Lighthouse reports
++ [Bitly](https://bitly.com/) - used to shorten web addresses used in links, such as the Google Map embeded map.

 ## Testing
 ### Testing User Stories From User Experience (UX) Section